espruino/EspruinoDocs/tutorials/Quick Start BLE.md

 Android 6 (Marshmallow) or later are supported out of the box.
 You can use a Chromium based browser such as [Google Chrome](https://play.google.com/store/apps/details?id=com.android.chrome) or [Cromite](https://github.com/uazo/cromite)

-You also can download the bangle.js app From [F-droid](https://f-droid.org/en/packages/com.espruino.gadgetbridge.banglejs/) or [The Play Store](https://play.google.com/store/apps/details?id=com.espruino.gadgetbridge.banglejs)
+For the Gadget Bridge mobile app see [this page](https://www.espruino.com/Gadgetbridge)

 Android 5 (Lollipop) devices can use [Chromium installed over ADB to a developer mode device](https://stackoverflow.com/questions/34810194/can-i-try-web-bluetooth-on-chrome-for-android-lollipop).